Linhbui88/Horiseon/README.md

 #Horiseon

-Helping Horiseo to develop the codebase to make it follows accessibility standards, so that their own site is optimized for search engines.
+Helping Horiseon to develop the codebase to make it follows accessibility standards, so that their own site is optimized for search engines.